 Jeremy is responsible for launching and leading the long-term digital strategy and design of over 200+ blogs on NYTimes.com, including DealBook, Well, Bits, CityRoom, and The Lede.

 He now works on Editorial Strategy projects across The New York Times.

-In early 2006, he was hired at The New York Times as a Design Technologist to build out and integreate blogs into NYTimes.com.
-Over the next few months he proceeded to design and develop a scalable framework for creative online publishing on NYTimes.com and set out to teach writers and editors across the Times about the ethics of online publishing.
+In 2006, Jeremy was hired at The New York Times to design, build, and integreate blogs into The New York Times.
+He proceeded to design and develop a scalable framework for creative online publishing on NYTimes.com while setting out to teach writers and editors across the Times about the ethics of online publishing.